pubky/pubky-backup/README.md

 A basic multi-platform desktop application which takes a `pubky` and downloads all of it's files to a local directory.

+The idea is for this to be a lightweight background process which continually keeps a Pubky User's local backup in-sync with it's published data.

 ## Development